 Current offerings include Heppler, Sigma G, Sigma 2 and Vault 2.0 models.

-This is the company which first made the Anser blade, essentially the benchmark for all putters in the modern game.
+This is the company that first made the Anser blade, essentially the benchmark for all putters in the modern game.
 Ping has always offered fitting using their Color Coding System.
-The putter fitting system iPing 2.0 Putting App measures closing angle, impact angle, tempo, lie and shaft lean.
+The putter fitting system using the iPing 2.0 Putting App measures closing angle, impact angle, tempo, lie and shaft lean.
 Using these metrics, it recommends a new putter.

 Current offerings include the TP, Spider and Truss lines.

 There is no mention of fitting on the site.
 The custom options download mentions specifications only and the Tuning Manual only highlights the adjustable ferrules on drivers, woods and hybrids.

 Taylormade has perhaps the highest-profile stable of players on the Tour.
 Rory, Tiger, Johnson and Fleetwood shift putters for Taylormade – which is curious as only Rory bags a Spider.

 Guerin Rife has built and sold numerous golf equipment brands.
 He is an innovator and brought you the first cavity-backed mallet and groves on putters.

 Evnroll offers bespoke custom fitting.
 Incorporating Quintic Technology the fitting process is in-depth and thorough.
 There are three parts to the fitting described as Putter IQ, Organic and Analytical.
 The only drawback?
 You need to get to HQ in Carlsbad, CA, USA.